Dates: July 12th & 13th 2019

 The Engineering Play, known as EngPlay, is a production directed and performed by engineering students at the University of Waterloo.
 These productions can be plays or musicals, and have been written by our students and professionals alike.

-For more information on Winter 2019 EngPlay, click me!
+For more information on Spring 2019 EngPlay, click me!

 Continuing tradition, The Fall 2018 EngPlay was written and directed by own very students and described The Complete History of Waterloo: Abridged!